-Virtual classroom software tools have become the main instrument to maintain educational activities during the Covid-19 pandemic.
+Virtual classroom software tools have become the main instrument to maintain educational activities during and after the Covid-19 pandemic.
 The recent health crisis most likely has changed formal education as we know it and these digital online tools will stay as a critical part of our teaching and learning experience in the future.
 But the steep increase in the use of online teaching platforms forces educators and school IT leaders to guard against virtual classroom security threats.

 This article will address the virtual classroom main security threats and will examine key strategies to ensure virtual classroom security.
-These tips will enable teachers to safely practice distance teaching to the benefit of their students.
+These tips will enable teachers to safely practice online teaching to the benefit of their students.

 Security concerns within remote learning